bookerT303/tap-monolith/README.md

 - tanzu-cli

   - try `tanzu version`
-  - if command is not found then you need to install from https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/install-tanzu-cli.html#install-or-update-the-tanzu-cli-and-plugins-3
+  - if command is not found then

+    - install the cli and plugins from https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/install-tanzu-cli.html#install-or-update-the-tanzu-cli-and-plugins-3
+    - For tanzu cli plugins:

+      `tanzu plugin group search --show-details`

+      Look for 'Plugins for TAP' and get the latest version

+      For example the version number is `v1.7.2` then the command is:

+      `tanzu plugin install --group vmware-tap/default:v1.7.2`

+      That will get all the tanzu plugins that are needed.
   - try `tanzu version`

 - TAP workspace (good only for 8 hours)

   - get a TAP workspace using https://tanzu.academy/guides/developer-sandbox
   - follow the directions for **Kubernetes Configuration** and copy the files into the 'kube' directory
   - follow the directions for **Cleanup** and copy the file into the 'kube' directory
+  - Install the tanzu cli plugins from https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/cli-plugins-apps-tutorials.html

   - follow the directions for **IDE Configuration** and copy the file into the 'kube' directory
   - Intellij plugins `Settings -> Plugins`
     - search for 'tanzu' and install 'Tanzu Developer Tools'
     - Follow the steps listed at https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/application-accelerator-intellij.html to install the Application Accelerator plugin
       - might not be obvious that you select the file and have to click apply to see the plugin in the list of installed plugins.
+      - Even less obvious is that you need to look at the 'Deploy App: Command Line' and get the `server-url` for setting the plugin configuration `Settings -> Tanzu Application Accelerator`

 # End of Setup